-At this time of the year, families pause their busy lives and gather together to reflect on their many blessings.
-It’s also a time when thoughts of charitable giving are front of mind, and many make year-end donations.
-The holiday season offers an opportunity to not only reflect on how you’ve given in the past but to create a plan to drive your gifts going forward.
-As you gather with family or sit around the Thanksgiving table this year, take the opportunity to engage your heirs and discuss values and philanthropic interests.
-So when Giving Tuesday arrives on December 3, everyone can be involved in giving back.
+During the year-end holiday season, many families pause their busy lives and gather together to reflect on their blessings.
+It’s also a time when thoughts of charitable giving are front of mind, and many make donations.
+But the holiday season is not the only opportunity to fulfill a philanthropic mission.
+Put philanthropy in motion year-round by engaging heirs in the family’s values and charitable interests.
+That way, everyone can be involved in giving back throughout the year.

 Getting started with family engagement

 Families often ask us how they can pass on values and the importance of giving back.
 Your children or grandchildren may already be involved with your philanthropy.
 If not, you may be wondering when and how to prepare them to participate.
 Some families include children in volunteer activities, starting at an early age.
 Others use private foundations, donor-advised funds, or annual charitable giving as ways to get heirs involved in philanthropy and to manage wealth now.

 Wondering where to start?
 The grid below provides goals and ways to engage heirs of any age.
 It takes into account individual values and causes of interest.
 Whether your nine-year-old is beginning to volunteer or your thirty-year-old is taking on more financial responsibility for the family foundation, heirs of all ages can be an integral part of the family philanthropy.
 By tailoring participation to each heir’s values and causes, they’ll be inspired to engage and participate fully, to witness how their small or big acts can make a difference.